 No. However, if you do not own your own aircraft, we do ask that you have ready access to one.
+In addition, there are minimum requirements of 12 hours flown in the last 90 days with at least 500 hours experience in that specific plane.
 Flights are coordinated as far in advance as possible, but there are many steps in the process, and last minute changes due to lack of aircraft availability could result in a flight being cancelled.
 Additionally, our flight coordinators look at weight and balance issues when contacting pilots for a specific flight.
 If the type of rental aircraft could vary, this might make it more difficult to determine whether you could accept the flight.

 Yes.
 Angel Flight Mid-Atlantic is listed as a charitable organization by the Internal Revenue Service, meeting the requirements of Section 501(c)(3).
 Contributions, including the costs of flying flights, are therefore deductible.
 Pilots can deduct direct, out-of-pocket expenses.
 If overnight lodging is required, that expense, along with meals, is also deductible.
 Accurate records must be maintained, including receipts, hours flown, destination, etc. For complete information regarding deductible items and documentation, pilots should consult a tax professional.

 Angel Flight Mid-Atlantic provides liability release forms to pilots prior to each flight.
 Prior to boarding the plane, passengers are to sign these forms and the pilot then mails them to the AFMA office.
 (Pilots typically leave the forms at the FBO for mailing.)
 Therefore, the liability for an Angel Flight Mid-Atlantic flight is no different than any other Part 91 flight involving passengers.
 Also, normal aircraft liability insurance will cover these flights since they are non-commercial.
 Angel Flight Mid-Atlantic encourages, but does not require pilots to fly with a co-pilot.